Wholesale: Products & Services

 Nonrecurring charges are comprised of the following rate elements:

-• MOE port (install and interface changes)
+• Metro Ethernet port (install and interface changes)

 • Change to existing template (associated with Quality of Service)

-MOE may be obtained month-to-month, 12 month, 24 month, 36 month, or 60 month basis.
+Metro Ethernet may be obtained month-to-month, 12 month, 24 month, 36 month, or 60 month basis.
 Contact your Account Team / Sales Executives and Service Managers for more information.

 Rates